StudioDeTelevision/admiraljs/README.md

 # Use it with SAILSJS

-The simplest way if you don't need to request directly your sails project
-is to use admiraljs and its server for backend

-But you might also prefer to connect directly to sails's restful api, so here's how:
+In order to correctly bind admiraljs model's relations with sails's (waterline), you need to use sail's restful api.
+Here's how to configure your sails project.

 ## Sails server configuration